-Those that are qualified—which for us means they’re ready for their first institutional check, have growing revenue, eager current customers, and a software product that plays to our investment themes of financial inclusion—our analyst collects a certain amount of information on their traction and previous fundraising history.
-It’s actually a standard form we call the Investment Screener.
-(Filling this out is the fastest way to get in front of Valor’s investment team.)
+Those that are qualified—which for us means they’re ready for their first institutional check, have growing revenue, eager current customers, and a software product that plays to our investment themes of financial inclusion—our analyst collects a certain amount of information on their traction, operating docs, and previous fundraising history.
+This is a Due Diligence Request where we formally engage in reviewing that company–it’s gone beyond an intro call for us.

 If a startup hits our competitive benchmarks around growth, traction and funding, then the analyst sets up a meeting with the general partner.
 We try to do this at the company’s offices if possible.
 We have also made investments via Zoom and never met the founder in person.
 Founders always want to know what competitive benchmarks ARE, but the fact is, it changes quite a bit quarter to quarter relative to dealflow.
 Bottomline, we love to see companies that can grow at least 20% quarter over quarter in customer-driven revenue.

 We share the startup with potential customers in our Innovation Council, to get feedback on other startups that strategic is speaking with that solve the problem.
 We develop a list of comparable startups in the past, so we can see what the valuation, round size, and acquisition history is, and what the competitive landscape looks like.
 We provide the founder with some of our feedback on the company and how it could grow, usually from a sales and marketing lens, and also from an inclusion lens, and see how they react.
 We are testing for coachability but also “productivity” of the dialog.
 If we share 5 good ideas, is one of them good enough for the founder to adopt?
 This helps us develop a conviction that we are the right firm for their first institutional round.
 In this way, diligence is a two-way street.
 We are under our own lens as well.

 If we get positive signals in early diligence, we then go to our technical review.

-Our technical team does a thorough review of their code and their dev team.
-It’s not just the code and how it’s deployed, but who owns pieces of it, etc. (We have a long form for this too—institutional VCs are documentation monsters.)
+Our technical team reviews their code and their dev team.
+It’s not just the code and how it’s deployed, but who owns pieces of it, etc.

 - We collect standard information including your backup procedures, github or other code repositories, and your thought processes on scaling the dev team from here.